connexcs/docs/limiting-cps.md

 When using more than one SIP server, you can load balance the calls without a load balancer server using the DNS method.
 To configure the DNS please follow the steps below:

-1. Click on Setup> My Account
+1. Click on Setup> Integrations
 2. Click on Domains
 3. Click on + under Server

    ![alt text][load-balance]